Jkuffler/Portfolio/README.md

 ---
 - [ x] Resume present and available for download
 - [x ] Routing either between pages || single scrolling page (using anchors or a some type of navigation)
-- [ ] Working links to Github projects or deployed projects
+- [x ] Working links to Github projects or deployed projects
 - [ x] About section.
 (Summary can be taken from your story mining).
 - [ x] At least (1) animation existing anywhere on the site (e.g.- sliders, button effects, loading spinner, etc...)
 - [ ] Github API specific data - Object structure below
 - [ ] ----------------------------
-- [ ] Profile picture present, pulled from Github via Github's API
+- [ x] Profile picture present, pulled from Github via Github's API
 - [ ] Bio underneath profile picture, pulled from Github via Github's API
 - [ ] Hire-able status displayed, pulled from Github via Github's API